teemtee/testcloud/README.rst

         sudo usermod -a -G testcloud <username>

 #.
-Restart your user session to update the group privileges, or use the ``newgrp`` command to update them in the current session.
+Restart your user session to update the group privileges, or use ``su -`` to get a login shell for that particular user where the group settings will be updated.

     .. code:: bash

-        newgrp -
+        su -i <username>

 #.
 Now, you are ready to use **testcloud**.